samvera/samvera.github.io/pages/samvera/developer_resources/customize_metadata/hyrax_1.0/show-page.md

 ---
 title: "Modifying the Show Page"
-keywords: ["Customize", "Metadata", "Show Page", "Works"]
-categories: How to Do All the Things
 permalink: customize-metadata-show-page.html
-folder: samvera/how-to/customize_metadata/hyrax_1.0/show-page.md
-sidebar: home_sidebar
+keywords: ["Customize", "Metadata", "Show Page", "Works", "Tutorial"]
+last_updated:
 version:
   id: 'hyrax_1.0-stable'
+sidebar: home_sidebar
 ---

 <ul class='info'><li>This tutorial assumes that you generated a work type name GenericWork.
 If you used a different name, substitute that name for all occurrences of GenericWork and generic_work.</li></ul>